4Ax-Technologies/pose_detector1/COCO 2017 subset database.md

 ### Prototype phase

-A bespoke database [0.1] was developed for a 'quick & dirty' prototype that achieved 98% accuracy performance, providing seamless transitions in the game environment's physics engine.
+A bespoke database [0.1] was developed for a quick & dirty prototype that achieved 98% accuracy performance, providing seamless transitions in the game environment's physics engine.
 The 11595 image prototype database was split into three:  __train__ : 8000   -   __val__ : 2595   -   __test__ : 1000.
 During
 training, using Nvidia's TAO toolkit, selected standard augmentation procedures were used.